didomi/redux-orm-angular/README.md

 **Set `ORM.angularConfig`**

-This package relies configuration properties indicating what `redux-orm` instance to use and what slice of the state hosts the ORM database.
+This package relies on configuration properties indicating what `redux-orm` instance to use and what slice of the state hosts the ORM database.

 The configuration is provided as an `angularConfig` static property set on the `ORM` class exported by `redux-orm`: